willowdpring/TranStack/README.md

 # TranStack
-A tool for stacking optical transmission curves of ,multiple surfaces
+A tool for stacking optical transmission curves of multiple surfaces